-In order to appeal they should write to their local College / Support Group Head of HR within 2 weeks of receipt of the confirmation of the decision in writing.
+In order to appeal they should write to the College/Professional Services Group Head of HR within 2 weeks of receipt of the confirmation of the decision in writing.
 Their appeal letter should set out the grounds for appeal, providing new evidence where appropriate.
 The appeal will not be heard if grounds for appeal are not given.